 I used General Finishes High-Performance Topcoat.
 This is my favorite sealer; I use it on furniture all the time.

 A lot of other sealers can be difficult to work with, but I always have good luck with General Finishes without having to be super finicky about how I apply it.
+It’s really durable and it goes on smoothly.

 You can put this topcoat on with a high-quality paintbrush, a foam brush, or a clean rag.